RFID tracking pillar page

 Get the latest RFID report

-3. What are tags?
+3. What are RFID tags?

-4. Types of system frequencies
+4. Types of RFID frequencies

-5. Business use cases
+5. RFID use cases

 6. RFID vs. barcodes and QR codes

-7. Privacy concerns
+7. RFID and privacy concerns

-8. Advantages of the technology
+8. Advantages of RFID

-9. Disadvantages of the technology
+9. Disadvantages of RFID

-12. Frequently asked questions
+11. Frequently asked questions

 Basic RFID system

-The final element of the RFID ecosystem is the database.
+The final element of the RFID ecosystem is the RFID database.
 When connected to existing data (such as equipment serial numbers in the inventory), the reader will automatically detect existing inventory.
 This means that RFID transponders (tags) have to be digitally connected to existing inventory in the database for the RFID system to be optimal, not just physically attached to them.

-3. What are tags?
+3. What are RFID tags?

 As mentioned above, RFID tags come in different shapes and sizes.
 However, they all contain the same base components: an integrated circuit and an antenna.
 Tags can typically be classified into two categories: active tags and passive tags.